-While these tips hold value for beginner male golfers as well, there is particular stress in being a ‘newbie’ in an otherwise male-dominated sport.
+Additionally, there is particular stress in being a “newbie” in an otherwise male-dominated sport, especially one filled with complicated rules and unspoken etiquette.
 It is common for women to feel rushed, intimidated, or uncomfortable in a predominantly male environment they aren’t familiar with.

-What Do the Numbers On Golf Clubs Mean?
+2. What Do the Numbers on Golf Clubs Mean?

 For starters, there are three parts to each club: the grip, the shaft, and the club head.